 Angelina Jolie’s posing gets very tiresome by the end of the movie.
 She does have an interesting look, but she relies once too often on giving that look.

 This movie would be totally insignificant if it did not rely on so many occult and false religious beliefs, which too many uninformed people take seriously.
 As Ravi Zacharias points out, “Pluralism destroys reason.”
 Those whose reason has been undermined by epistemological pluralism could too easily fall for the occult and false religious concepts in the mediocre game term movie, LARA CROFT: TOMB RAIDER.

+LARA CROFT: TOMB RAIDER has some plot holes so big that it almost doesn’t recover from its heroine falling into them.
+In the story, Angelina Jolie plays the adventuress who goes on a search for two pieces of a triangle which when assembled will make the owner god.
+A group of bad guys calling themselves the Illuminati want to find the artifact so that their leader can become god when all the planets align.
+Thus, it is a race against time to see who is going to recover the pieces and either destroy it or become god.
 Part travelogue and filled with constant action violence, TOMB RAIDER does not have enough humor and character development to overcome the stupidity of the script.
 The direction is lackluster also.
 More importantly, although the foul language is kept to a minimum and the threat of a man becoming god is thwarted, the confused mix of occultism, Hinduism, Buddhism, and even a few references to Christianity gives the movie an abhorrent, pagan worldview.
 TOMB RAIDER would be totally insignificant if it did not rely on so many occult and false religious beliefs, which too many uninformed people take seriously